We need AI.

-Think of it as a turbo-boost for pregnancy related changes.
+Think of it as a turbo-boost for pregnancy-related changes.

 It's very common to include it in estradiol supplementation as a protective element which we'll investigate below.

-The main estrogen receptors affected (ER alpha or ER beta) are a little more interesting.
+The main estrogen receptors affected (ER-alpha or ER-beta) are a little more interesting.

 The different receptors are found throughout the body but with differing concentrations.

-One important difference for safety:
+One important difference in safety:

 The beta subtype seems to have a more profound effect on the central nervous and immune systems, and it generally counteracts the ERα-promoted cell hyperproliferation in tissues such as breast and uterus